Guide - The Best of Park City

 Sleighs accommodate groups of varying sizes, from intimate couples' rides to larger family or group outings.
 Blankets are provided for warmth, and hot beverages often accompany the experience.

 Rides typically last 30 minutes to an hour, depending on the operator and package selected.
-The pace is leisurely—this is about ambiance rather than adventure.
+The pace is leisurely—this is about ambiance rather than adrenaline.

 Planning Considerations